 Franco Jewellers is one of those rare companies that launch exclusive collections, which consistently set the barometer for the most coveted accessories.
+Today, we are proud to be a jewellery retailer offering consistency, luxury, quality and with 50 years experience in the retail jewellery industry.

 A creative passion for fashion and accessories runs in the Franco family.
 It began when Franco Ceresiani migrated from Italy in 1956 after completing a jewellery and watchmaking course and decided to begin his career in the world of jewellery two years later.
 Working in Ballarat for Thomas Jewellers, Franco planned to hit the big city where he managed the shop for Simpson Jewellers before deciding to place his own mark.